-The Holy Grail is often described as a cup with miraculous powers that provides happiness, eternal youth or infinite abundance.
-And although what I am about to share with you will not offer miraculous powers (though I wish), it does offer you something equally as elusive in the form of tax-deductible contributions, tax-deductible growth, and qualified tax-free distributions; essentially, a one-stop solution that offers investors the ability to never pay taxes on dollars contributed, earned, or distributed.
+The Holy Grail is often described as a cup with miraculous powers that provides happiness, eternal youth, or infinite abundance.
+And although what I am about to share with you will not offer miraculous powers (though I wish), it does offer you something equally as elusive in the form of tax-deductible contributions, tax-deductible growth, and qualified tax-free distributions; essentially, a one-stop solution that offers investors the ability never to pay taxes on dollars contributed, earned, or distributed.

 What is an HSA?

 Many things are uncertain about the future, but virtually all of us will experience medical costs.
 An HSA is a tax-advantaged savings vehicle that allows you to pay for medical expenses tax-free now or in the future.
 It can also be thought of as an improved version of a Flexible Spending Account (FSA).